Symantec/slack-autoarchive/README.md

 # Run the script in active archive mode...THIS WILL ARCHIVE CHANNELS!
 DRY_RUN=false SLACK_TOKEN=<TOKEN> python slack-autoarchive.py
 ```

+## How can I exempt my channel from being archived?

+You can add the string '%noarchive' to your channel purpose or topic.
+(There is also a whitelist file or env variable if you prefer.)

 ## What Channels Will Be Archived